 Drop a .php file in public/, get a URL. public/about.php responds at /about.
 Static files (CSS, JS, images) work the same way.
 This is the Apache-style convention: filesystem = router.

-api/ — REST endpoints, by method
+api/ — REST endpoints, by action

 route/ — explicit registrations